Toji (novel): Adaptations

 The novel led to many movie and TV series adaptations.
 The director Kim Su-yong adapted it into a 1974 film starring Kim Jimi, Lee Sunjae, Seo Hui, Heo jang-gang, and Choi Jeongmin.
 The movie received the 13th Dae Jong Film Awards for Best Picture and Best Director, and Kim Jimi won Best Actress.

 KBS created two TV series adaptations in 1979 and 1987, and SBS did one in 2004.
 The 1979 adaptation was created when TV was black and white and it was remade in 1987.
 As Pak was still writing the novel at the time, she was hesitant about adapting only its first part.
 But she eventually agreed, thinking it was meaningful.
-SBS started filming in 2004, after the novel was finished.
+SBS started filming in 2004, after the novel was completed.
 In the 1979 adaptation, Han Hyesuk and Seo Inseok played Seohui and Gilsang, respectively.
 The 1987 TV series starred Choi Suji and Yun Seongwon and the 2004 remake starred Kim Hyeonju and Yu Junsang.
 The 1987 TV series was directed by Ju Ilcheong, the 2004 adaptation by Lee Jonghan.
 The TV series adaptations maximize the conflict, love, and hate depicted in the original so that they are interesting and touching in their own ways.
 One of the filming sites, the house of the Choi family in Pyeongsa-ri, later became a tourist attraction.